University Law Enforcement Officer Apprentice

 • Document all dates of employment, description of relevant duties, and full-time/part-time status.

-If you have successfully completed the Ohio Peace Officer Training Academy, please apply to the University Law Enforcement Officer 1 position at https://tinyurl.com/35wse3d5
+If you have successfully completed the Ohio Peace Officer Training Academy, please apply to the University Law Enforcement Officer 1 position at: https://bit.ly/3HZjEch

-Physical Agility Assessment: An email will be sent to all qualifying applicants, stating the date and time of the Physical Agility Assessment and will include a “Medical Release Certification”.
+Physical Agility Assessment: An email will be sent to all qualifying applicants, stating the date and time of the Physical Agility Assessment and will include a “Medical Release Certification” and a waiver.
 Physical Agility Preparatory Sessions will be offered to demonstrate proper techniques and review the assessment process.
-Physical fitness requirements (see End requirements) can be found at http://www.ohioattorneygeneral.gov/Files/Publications-Files/Publications-for-Law-Enforcement/Law-Enforcement-Training-Publications/How-to-Become-a-Peace-Officer-in-Ohio.aspx.
+Physical fitness requirements (see End Requirements) can be found at http://www.ohioattorneygeneral.gov/Files/Publications-Files/Publications-for-Law-Enforcement/Law-Enforcement-Training-Publications/How-to-Become-a-Peace-Officer-in-Ohio.aspx.
 The location of the Physical Agility Assessment will be at the UC Department of Public Safety Police Division located at 51 West Corry Boulevard, Edwards Three, Cincinnati, Ohio 45219.
-Please be sure to dress appropriately for the assessments and bring identification and the medical certification or waiver.
+Please be sure to dress appropriately for the assessment tests and bring identification and the medical certification or waiver.